deadmanIsARabbit/typo3_docchecklogin/Documentation/BestPractice/Index.rst

             ..  rst-class:: card-header h3

-                ..  rubric:: :ref:`Inline Login <inline-login>`
+                ..  rubric:: :ref:`Inline login <inline-login>`

             ..  container:: card-body

-                An example how to use the Login inline.
+                An example how to use the login inline.

     ..  container:: col-md-6 pl-0 pr-3 py-3 m-0